gerbera/gerbera/doc/config-server.rst

 Modify the settings for UPnP items.

-This section defines sets the properties which are send to UPnP clients as part of the response.
+This section defines the properties which are send to UPnP clients as part of the response.

     **Child tags:**